MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### check_vars_to_keep

-logical value.
+bool value.
 If True variable names specified in vars_to_keep will be checked against variables in the data set to make sure they exist.
 An error will be reported if not found.
 If there are more than 500 variables in the data set, this flag is ignored and no checking is performed.